Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

-In simple words, backlinks are considered by Google as a “vote of confidence”.
-Hence, when you earn quality backlinks from other external sites, your brand is likely to rank high in SERPs.
+Simply put, backlinks are considered by Google as a “vote of confidence”.
+Hence, when you earn quality backlinks from other external sites, your brand will likely rank high in SERPs.

 Undoubtedly, both internal website links and external links are important to SEO.
-That said, for effective SEO, it’s essential to create a proper link building strategy.
-Or, your online site will not appear on the first page of the search engine results page.
+That said, for effective SEO, creating a proper link-building strategy is essential.
+Or, your online site will not appear on the first page of the SERP.

-Here’s what you can do to build high-quality links and drive organic traffic to your Shopify store.
+Here’s how you can build high-quality links and drive organic traffic to your Shopify store.

 i) Creating And Publishing Shareable Links

-Creating and publishing shareable content on your brand’s website is one of the best practices that SEO experts have been following for years.
+Creating and publishing shareable content on your brand’s website is one of the best practices SEO experts have followed for years.

 Nobody likes to share other people’s content on their page.
-However, when blog posts genuinely stand out in the crowd, you will come across platforms that will love to share your content on their page.
-But, keep in mind that your site’s content must be unique enough to grab the attention of others.
-To do this, consider putting your content ideas into clusters, to ensure it is both relevant and informative.
+However, when blog posts genuinely stand out, you will come across platforms that love to share your content on their page.
+But keep in mind that your site’s content must be unique enough to grab the attention of others.
+To do this, consider putting your content ideas into clusters to ensure they are relevant and informative.

 ii) Blogger Outreach Strategy

 Blogger outreach is one of the recent SEO trends you can add to your marketing strategy.
 As we already know, bloggers have a huge fan following.
-Recently, businesses have started collaborating with bloggers interested in the products or services they offer.
+Recently, businesses have started collaborating with bloggers interested in their products or services.

 By partnering with the right bloggers in the industry, you can drive massive traffic to your website, which is the ultimate goal of SEO.
 Unlike other SEO strategies, blogger outreach strategy isn’t cost-free.
 But, it is a cost-effective SEO strategy that you can use to increase conversion rates.

-From online giveaways to product reviews, bloggers can create various content for your brand, which you can share on numerous platforms.
+Bloggers can create content for your brand, from online giveaways to product reviews, which you can share on numerous platforms.
 When people land on your blogs through external links, that is a sign of reliability in the eyes of Google.